biosimulations/biosimulations/docs/users/faqs.md

 - At least one of steady-state, one step, and uniform time course simulations: `sedml:steadyState`, `sedml:oneStep`, or `sedml:uniformTimeCourse`.
 - Algorithms and their parameters: `sedml:algorithm`, `sedml:algorithmParameter`.
 - Tasks for the execution of individual simulations of individual models: `sedml:task`.
-- Data generators for individual variables: `sedml:DataGenerator`
+- Data generators for individual variables: `sedml:dataGenerator`
-- Report outputs: `sedml:Report`.
+- Report outputs: `sedml:report`.

 Some of the simulation tools, such as tellurium, support the full SED-ML specification.